Scottish Gemmological association

 We have a block of rooms at the Stirling Court Hotel reserved for us until the end of March, and we will advise a code to enable direct booking these rooms when we confirm receipt of the relevant Conference fees.

-The following pages will give more detail (Some is not yet available, but will be soon!).
-And there may be a few refinements nearer the time.
+The following pages will give more detail.
+There may be a few refinements nearer the time.

 Below you will find a Report on our 2016 Conference.